Skip to content

 • API version: Optional; defaults to the latest supported version.

-• Search index name: Typically required to query your data.
+• Search index name: Used to query your data.

-• Search service name: Optional; identifies the Azure Search service hosting your index.
+• Search service name: Identifies the Azure Search service hosting your index.

 An example configuration of an Azure AI Search Retriever.